virginiemarques/Global_eDNA/README.md

 ### outputs

-Contains all the outputs of the previously mentioned analysis, sorted by folders.
+Contains all the outputs of the previously mentioned analyses, sorted by folders, and the final figures used in the publication.

-### Remarks

-For the first reading step, some datasets are heavy enough to have a long computation time at some steps, and crash on some light computers (Lengguru).
-I have already generated the list to read all dataset to ease the computer transfert.
-You can load it in .Rdata and proceeed to step 2 - 3 for the projects available at the moment.

 If you encouter any error, please contact me & fill a detailed issue on this repo.